wpenistone/leonida_gis/README.md

 # State of Leonida GIS

+> [!IMPORTANT]
+> ### 🚧 Work in Progress
+> **State of Leonida GIS** is an active, ongoing cartographic reconstruction.
+Vector networks (roads, rail, waterways), administrative subdivisions, zoning boundaries, points of interest, and visual styles are under continuous development and refinement.
+Feature alignments, geometry coordinates, and tagging attributes are subject to frequent updates.

 Collaborative GIS mapping project for the State of Leonida (GTA 6).
 Includes vector networks for roads, railways, waterways, administrative sections, and landmarks.